A chronology of key events:

 2014 July - Ex-President Nicolas Sarkozy is detained and placed under formal investigation over allegations he sought insider information about a probe into illegal campaign funding.
 He says the move is a plot to stop his return to politics.

-2014 August - President Hollande orders the formation of a new cabinet after three ministers publicly criticize his austerity strategy.
+2014 August - Manuel Valls forms a new cabinet after three ministers quit their posts in a bitter row over the government's austerity strategy.